rotki/rotki/docs/api.rst

       }

   :resjson int total: The total number of skipped events that we tried to reprocess
-  :resjson int succesfull: The number of skipped events that we reprocessed successfully and were thus deleted from the skipped events table.
+  :resjson int successful: The number of skipped events that we reprocessed successfully and were thus deleted from the skipped events table.

   :statuscode 200: Reprocessing went fine.
   :statuscode 409: An issue occurred during reprocessing